Getting Started as a Light User

 Right-click, or context, menus appear everywhere in Onshape and contain many of the commands needed to complete your tasks.
 Right-click to activate context menus for entities in the graphics area (such as parts, surfaces, and sketches), entities in Feature lists (such as Extrude and Revolve features), Parts lists in both Part Studios and Assemblies (individual parts, surfaces, curves, and assemblies), and entities in Drawings.
 Key command like Export are found in context menus, so be sure to right-click throughout the interface to access the commands needed to accomplish your goals.

-When a user has release management responsibilities, (Enterprise or Professional users only), they may be responsible for approving a release candidate.
+When a user has release management responsibilities (Enterprise or Professional users only), they cannot initiate a release, but they can and may have the responsibility to observe, comment, and approve a release candidate.
 There is no Light user tool on the toolbar for this purpose, however, the user must access the release candidate through the notification they received, which may be:

 - Email notification with a link